CPUjoker303/netlify2.0/content/posts/best-marine-speakers-without-amp-january-2021.md

 The sound produced by these Sony marine speakers is brilliant, and you are able to Hear rich bass; due to the rigid cone structure of the Sony woofer, you will get clear vocals.

-## What Is Recent Buyers Report

-We found 662 global ratings and 70+ percentage of five stars rating for Sony XSMP1611 marine speakers on amazon.
-People love these white versions of marine speakers, and the main thing is that these are IPx5 certified for marine usage, and you can easily Use Sony marine speakers in a boat.
-The white pair is cheaper than Sony XSMP1611 black version, but both have a similar design.

-But some people disagree with speakers Cone material and calling material lowest quality and when they buy and installed these marine speakers on a boat these works perfectly but after one-two years the Sony XSMP1611 marine speakers cone damaged badly.
-So, the maximum percentage of reviews are showing signs of sony speakers are the Best marine speakers without amp at all.

 #### Specifications

 {{<html-code tag="div">}}